- Ph.D., University of Virginia

 Serving under nine U.S. presidents, Ambassador Creagan began his career at the Agency for International Development under President Kennedy and was appointed to the Foreign Service by President Lyndon B. Johnson.
 During a diplomatic career spanning three decades, he held positions as Chargé d’Affaires and Deputy Ambassador to Italy and, separately, the Holy See; Consul General in Sao Paulo, Brazil; Political Counselor in Brasilia and Portugal; U.S. Consul in Naples, Italy; political/labor officer in U.S. Embassies in Lima, Mexico City, San Salvador and Rome.
 He was named U.S. Ambassador to Honduras by President Clinton in 1996.
 In 2009, under President Obama, Ambassador Creagan served as Chargé d’Affaires to Bolivia and Chief of the US Mission there.
 In November 2009, he was an International Observer for presidential elections in Honduras.

 Ambassador Creagan graduated from the University of Notre Dame and holds a Ph.D. from the University of Virginia.
-He was a professor of political science at Texas A&M and St. Mary’s University in San Antonio, Texas.
+He was a professor of political science at Texas A&M and visiting professor at St. Mary’s University in San Antonio, Texas.
 Ambassador Creagan speaks Spanish, Portuguese and Italian.

 Creagan’s awards include Honorary Citizen of Honduras, Boston Archdiocese’s Caritas Christi Award for Humanitarian Service, Cavalier of the Order of St. Gregory from the Holy See and the Italian Order of Merit, Commendatore, along with numerous U.S. government awards.